 VL53L5CX Time-of-Flight 8×8-Zone Distance Sensor Carrier with Voltage Regulator, 400cm Max

 This sensor is a carrier/breakout board for ST’s VL53L5CX laser-ranging sensor, which offers fast and accurate ranging up to 4 m through a digital I²C interface.
 It can measure absolute distances to multiple targets simultaneously across multiple zones, providing enough data for a depth map with up to 8×8 resolution.
-The board includes a 3.3 V linear regulator and level-shifters that allow it to work over an input voltage range of 2.8 V to 5.5 V, and the 0.1″ pin spacing makes it easy to use with standard solderless breadboards and 0.1″ perfboards.
-Note: This is for use with 8-bit MCUs; for such applications, consider the VL53L1X or VL53L0X carrier.
+The board includes a 3.3 V linear regulator and level-shifters that allow it to work over an input voltage range of 2.5 V to 5.5 V, and the 0.1″ pin spacing makes it easy to use with standard solderless breadboards and 0.1″ perfboards.
+Note: This is not recommended for use with 8-bit MCUs; for such applications, consider the VL53L1X, VL53L0X carrier, or VL6180X carrier.

-Note: this product is not recommended for use with 8-bit microcontrollers.
+Note: This product is not recommended for use with 8-bit microcontrollers.
 Initializing the VL53L5CX and processing its readings require a significant amount of RAM and code space, making this sensor impractical for use with a typical 8-bit microcontroller.
 (ST’s API for the VL53L5CX typically uses over 90 KB of program memory.)
-For alternatives that are simpler to use and can work with 8-bit microcontrollers (but do not have the multi-zone or multi-target capabilities of the VL53L5CX), please consider the VL53L1X carrier or VL53L0X carrier.
+For alternatives that are simpler to use and can work with 8-bit microcontrollers (but do not have the multi-zone or multi-target capabilities of the VL53L5CX), please consider the VL53L1X, VL53L0X carrier, or VL6180X carrier.

 The VL53L5CX from ST Microelectronics is a long-distance, ranging time-of-flight (TOF) sensor integrated into a compact module.
 This board is a carrier for the VL53L5CX, so we recommend careful reading of the VL53L5CX datasheet (3MB pdf) before using this product.